kingban1/AccusoftServices-Image-Compression-NodeJS-Sample/README.md

 # nodejs image compression
-Sample code for compressing an image using node.js with Accusoft Cloud Services API
+The following is sample code for compressing an image using node.js along with with Accusoft Cloud Services API
 ###Overview
 The Accusoft Cloud Services image compression API gives you faster image compression, decompression and higher-quality images, saving you space for storing your images and improving the performance of your website and web applications.
 Compress JPG and PNG files.
 Learn more about [Accusoft Cloud Services image compression here](https://www.accusoft.com/products/accusoft-cloud-services/acs-compression/).
 ###Installation
 Download the package and type

 	npm install
-Open config.json and replace everything within the quotes including the curly braces with a valid [api key](http://www.accusoft.com/portal/ "Get your api key") obtained for **free** from accusoft.com.
+Open config.json and replace everything withing the quotes including the curly braces with a valid [api key](http://www.accusoft.com/portal/ "Get your api key") obtained for **free** from accusoft.com.

 	{
 	  "apiKey": "{{ valid key here }}"